 Stand out from the crowd

 The more landlords or property managers know about you (the rental applicant), the better informed they’ll be to select the right person for the lease.
-In a competitive market, rental listings come off the market quickly, so it’s easy to miss out on your dream home or even an individual room if you’re not able to differentiate yourself.
+In a competitive market, rental listings come off the market quickly.
+This can make it easy to miss out on your dream home or even an individual room if you cannot differentiate yourself.

 Adding a Bio (objective statement) to your resume

 A well-written Renter Resume bio gives landlords/property managers a feel for who you are as a rental applicant and what you’re about.
-Just like a job CV, the Bio section on your Renter Resume is a 2-3 sentence statement about your goals when you’re looking for a new rental.
-Your bio should include what you’re looking for in a rental. what your long-term goals are, and why you’re a qualified tenant.
+Just like a job CV, the bio section on your Renter Resume is a 2-3 sentence statement about your goals when you’re looking for a new rental.
+Your bio should include what you’re looking for in a rental and why you’re a qualified tenant.

 You can use this bio space to explain how you’re the best fit for the property, backed up with information about your experience taking care of previous rental properties/your own home, while also showing your enthusiasm and motivation for applying for the property.